Carotid Artery Stenosis

 - Magnetic resonance angiography (MRA): This noninvasive test gives information similar to that of CTA without using ionizing radiation.

-- Cerebral angiography: Also known as intra-arterial digital subtraction angiography (IADSA), cerebral angiography is a minimally invasive test in which a catheter is guided through an artery to the area of interest.
+- Cerebral angiography: Also known as intra-arterial digital subtraction angiography (IADSA), cerebral angiography is a minimally invasive test in which a catheter is guided through an artery in the groin to the area of interest in the brain.
 Contrast material is injected through the tube and images are captured with x-rays.

 How is carotid artery stenosis treated?

-Severe cases of stenosis often require carotid endarterectomy, in which a surgeon makes an incision to remove plaque and any diseased portion of the artery while the patient is under general anesthesia.
-A less invasive option includes:
+- Carotid endarterectomy: Severe cases of stenosis often require carotid endarterectomy.
+A surgeon makes an incision to remove plaque and any diseased portion of the artery while the patient is under